gwleuverink/bundle/docs/production-builds.md

 ## Failover system

-If a import somehow was deleted from storage on your production server, Bundle will try to bundle the script on the fly.
+If a import somehow was deleted from storage on your production server, Bundle will try to process the script on the fly.

 For this to work you need to install Bun on your app server.
 You may do this by installing it during deployment or checking in your `node_modules/.bin/bun` file (Or the entire node_modules directory if you are importing files from there).